Meenakshi1112/SmartCar/README.md

 #### Smartcar API

-`This API has been developed using the Flask framework.
+`This API has been developed using the Flask-RESTful framework.
+Run pip install flask-restful to install it.
 There are two files in this repository`:

 `1.
 SmartCarAPI.py`